By Faye Martins

 The goal of Yoga is union of the mind, body, and spirit.
 Some poses, however, are particularly helpful in coping with agoraphobia.
 Restorative poses, inversions and forward bends burn nervous energy and reduce anxiety.
 “Yoga for Stress Relief,” a DVD by Yoga instructor Barbara Benagh, includes a 30-minute lecture by the Dalai Lama on stress reduction and a collection of 20 different routines that target individual concerns.

-For medical professionals or Yogis who want more detail, the books of David Shannahoff-Khalsa, scientific researcher and Yogic therapist, list protocols for a comprehensive list of physical and psychiatric illnesses.
+For medical professionals or yoga teachers who want more detail, the books of David Shannahoff-Khalsa, scientific researcher and Yogic therapist, list protocols for a comprehensive list of physical and psychiatric illnesses.
 His latest release, “Kundalini Yoga Meditation for Complex Psychiatric Disorders,” was published in 2010 and includes treatments published for the first time.

 © Copyright – Aura Wellness Center – Publications Division